Young Composers

 Structure of the year

 As well as several composer seminars, there is a three-hour workshop in the spring – a chance for composers to experiment with new ideas, talk to players and receive feedback in a constructive and inquisitive environment.
-This is followed by further workshop-rehearsals leading to the final concert performance in June.
+This is followed by further workshop-rehearsals leading to the final concert performance in the summer.

 During the year, composers also have the chance to attend concerts, observe rehearsals, meet guest composers and get involved with the LPO’s wider education work.